Emma-why/Telematica-2/README.md

 # guia

-aqui voy a subir to y e voy a quemar igualito
+aqui voy a subir to y como sea voy a quemar igualito

 # Indices